Propagation effects at low frequencies seen in the LOFAR long-term monitoring of the periodically active FRB 20180916B: Discussion

 Bursts from \rthree\ typically have lower fractional linear polarization towards lower frequencies, even within individual bursts (Figure~\ref{fig:depol}).
 However, there is a large scatter in the fractional polarization between different bursts, even at the same radio frequency (Figure~\ref{fig:depol}).
 For instance, consider bursts B1, B3, B19, B23, B27 which are centered within a 10-MHz range between 157$-$167\,MHz.
-Despite being close in emission frequency, these bursts show variations in linear polarization fractions in the range $\sim36$\% $-$ $\sim75$\%.
+Despite being close in emission frequency, these bursts show variations in linear polarization fractions in the range $\sim34$\% to $\sim60$\%.
+B25, B28 and B29, also centered at the top of the band show no detectable polarization at all.
 This is comparable to the range of polarization fractions observed across the entire 80-MHz LOFAR band.

-\citet{Feng_2022_Sci} found that a model of depolarization due to multi-path propagation through a magneto-ionic medium, described by an RM-scatter term $\sigma_{\mathrm{RM}}$, can explain the decrease in L/I at lower frequencies for five repeating FRB sources.
-In this model, the bursts are assumed to be a 100\% linearly polarized when emitted, and the fractional reduction in linear polarization ($\mathrm{f}_{\mathrm{depol}}^{\mathrm{ext}}$) as a function of the wavelength ($\lambda$) is described by: